Peregrine Press Celebrates 25 Years

-Peregrine Press, founded in 1991 as a non-profit, fine arts printmaking cooperative in Portland, Maine, is the only such cooperative in Maine, and among a few of its kind in the nation.
+Peregrine Press, founded in 1991 as a non-profit, fine arts printmaking cooperative in Portland, Maine, is the oldest such cooperative in Maine, and among few of its kind in the nation.
 Currently there are 30 active members who work in a variety of printmaking techniques such as collograph, woodcut, monotype, etching, photo-etching, lithography, and other mixed media processes.
-The shared studio, which is available to members 24/7 is operated and maintained on a cooperative basis with an elective board that runs the organization.
-The full membership meets several times a year to organize events, workshops and to elect new officers; Current officers are listed on the contacts page.
-Peregrine Press is working towards being as toxic free a studio as possible.

 Art of the Hand-Pulled Print: Peregrine Press at 25

 Featuring fine art prints by current and former members, this exhibition showcases a wide variety of contemporary and historical printmaking techniques and highlights a commitment to non-toxic processes.
 A full-color exhibition catalogue will be available.

 To preview works in the exhibition click here

 Where: Lewis Gallery of the Portland Public Library, May 6 — June 25, 2016

 Opening Reception: Friday, May 6, from 5:00 to 8:00 PM

 First Friday Reception: Friday, June 3, from 5:00 to 8:00 PM